-Through the Cold Climate Housing Research Center (CCHRC ), NREL partners with communities and tribes to co-create sustainable, resilient buildings that thrive in the local environment, whether it's the Arctic tundra or the tropics.
+Through NREL's Alaska Campus in Fairbanks, researchers partner with communities and tribes to co-create sustainable, resilient buildings that thrive in the local environment, whether it's the Arctic tundra or the tropics.

 At the heart of this work is listening to communities to ensure technology reflects their culture, knowledge, and needs.
 The modern building stock in Alaska was not designed for the climate, resulting in high energy costs, structural failures, and widespread health impacts for Alaskans.
 Learning from the past, NREL's approach is to let the community drive the process, while providing technical assistance and expertise to ensure technologies are durable, sustainable, and equitable.